alvrogd/javagram/README.md

 2. Initialize the client's backend that will provide the GUI with any required services.

-After successfully running the client, the user will need to **either register as a new Javagram user** (the user is automatically logged in), **or to log in** as an already existing user.
+After successfully running the client, the user will need to **either register as a new Javagram user** (the user is automatically logged in after this), **or to log in** as an already existing user.
 At last, the GUI's main window will be shown, and the user will now be ready to communicate with another users!

 ## Built With

 * [Java 11](https://adoptopenjdk.net/) - Heavily relying on its Java RMI technology.
 * [JavaFX 11](https://openjfx.io/index.html) - Upon which the GUI is built.
+* [Scene Builder](https://gluonhq.com/products/scene-builder/) - Which has eased the development of the GUI.
 * [Java JWT](https://github.com/auth0/java-jwt) - An implementation of JSON Web Tokens in Java.
 * [PostgreSQL](https://www.postgresql.org/) - The database which the Javagram server was configured to used.
 * [HikariCP](https://github.com/brettwooldridge/HikariCP) - The JDBC connection pool on which the server relies to communicate multiple times in parallel with the database.